daddinuz/brainfart/README.md

 - When a function gets called the value of the current cell will be set to 0
 - Functions can be redefined: at the start of the program every function is defined as noop
 - Since cells are used to identify functions the maximum number of functions allowed is 256: from 0 to 255
+- early return from outside of any function terminates execution (if not in interactive mode)